-Local Man, July 2009.
+2. Local Man, July 2009.
 Zhujiayu is one of the most laid back places I’ve ever seen.
-Nothing sums it up better than this guy, who we bumped into on our walking route.
+Nothing sums it up better than this old man who we bumped into during our village walk.
 Lord only knows how long he’d been sitting there, but if I had to guess I would say quite some time.
 Greeting us with a warm smile, he seemed as amused by us as we were by him.
 Wall man, as I affectionately dubbed him, went on to become a daily feature of our stay in the village.

 3. Chairman Mao Painting, July 2009.
 Stumbling across this imposing mural of Chairman Mao came as quite a surprise to say the least.
 Erected back in 1966, we found the painting much faded after decades of hard rains and burning hot summers.
 Fittingly though, and I have no idea if this was pure coincidence or by design, Mao’s beaming smile determinedly forces its way through the haze.

 4. Kuixing Pavilion, July 2009.
 A walk around the village doesn’t take long and before you know it the trail has taken you out into some stunning countryside.
 Cue fields of blooming flowers, thick forestland, freshwater streams and meandering creeks flowing down the surrounding mountains.
 There’s also Zhujiayu’s one attraction, if you can call it that, Kuixing Pavilion.
 Perched atop a modest hill, climbing the path up to its base veranda isn’t too taxing and can be done in less than ten minutes.